-As soon as we fill one baking sheet, we put it in the freezer and start sheet.
+As soon as we fill one baking sheet, we put it in the freezer and start another sheet.
 Once the ravioli are frozen, we seal them in a freezer bags and then put the bags in freezer containers.

 Preparing Italian Ravioli

 These little pockets of flavor are so tasty and versatile.
-You can dress them with any sauce, even an Alfredo if you like.
+You can dress them up with any sauce, even an Alfredo if you like.
 We’ve even deep fried them and had them as an appetizer.
 Believe me, they are so good I bet you can’t stop at one!

 Tutti a tavola è pronto!